RyanGertz/aws-prompt-engineering/README.md

 # Prompt Engineering Advanced Techniques
-*AI Summer Camp - Advanced Session*

 ## Welcome! 👋

-This guide covers advanced prompt engineering techniques that will help you get better, more reliable results from AI models.
-Whether you're working with OpenAI's GPT models, Anthropic's Claude, or other LLMs, these techniques will make you a more effective AI user.
+This guide covers advanced prompt engineering techniques that will help you get better, more reliable results from AI models tailored to your specific use case.

-## What You'll Learn

-By the end of this session, you'll understand how to make AI models work better for you through smart prompting techniques, parameter tuning, and structured outputs.
-Think of this as learning to "speak AI" more fluently!

-## 🎯 Getting Started

-Before diving in, make sure you have:
-- Access to an AI model API (OpenAI, Anthropic, etc.)
-- Basic Python knowledge (we'll show you the code, don't worry!)
-- Curiosity and willingness to experiment

----

 ## 🎛️ Understanding Model Parameters

 Before we dive into prompting, let's understand the "knobs and dials" that control how AI models behave.

-### Temperature (0-1)
+### Temperature (Number 0-1)
+- Tells the model to pick words that have a lower/higher probability of appearing
 - **Low (0-0.3)**: Predictable, focused responses
 - **High (0.7-1.0)**: Creative, varied responses
-- **Example**: Ask "What's a good pizza topping?" at temp 0.1 vs 0.9

-### Top P (Nucleus Sampling)
+### Top P (Nucleus Sampling, Number 0-1)
 Controls which words the model considers based on probability.
+Chooses words that have probabilites adding up to your Top P
 - **Example**: "Today I went to the [park: 50%, store: 30%, moon: 10%, library: 10%]"
 - **Top P = 0.8**: Only considers "park" and "store" (80% combined)
 - **Lower values = more focused responses**